Steve Eddington

 Harrisburg

-Paul Rowton, a 1998 graduate of Arkansas State with a Bachelor of Science in marketing, is executive vice president of GES Inc. GES operates eight Edwards Food Giant stores and five Edwards Cash Saver stores.
+Paul Rowton, a 1998 graduate of Arkansas State with a Bachelor of Science in marketing, is executive vice president of GES Inc. GES operates nine Edwards Food Giant stores and six Edwards Cash Saver stores.
 He is also a partner in Fast Lane Markets LLC, which owns and operates convenience stores.

 A native of Forrest City, Rowton is past president of the A-State Alumni Association and helped oversee construction of the Cooper Alumni Center.
-The 2009 Arkansas Business 40 Under 40 honoree is also a past chairman, treasurer, vice chair and board member of the Arkansas Grocers & Retail Merchants Association and past president of the Harrisburg Chamber of Commerce.
+In 2024 he was named Arkansas Business Financial Executive of the Year.
+The 2009 Arkansas Business 40 Under 40 honoree is chairman of the Arkansas Retailers Association and serves on the board of directors of the National Grocers Association.
+Rowton is a Paul Harris Fellow of Rotary International and is a past president of the Harrisburg Chamber of Commerce.

 Rowton is a member of Kappa Alpha Order.
 He and his wife – Ashley Edwards Rowton, a 1999 graduate of A-State – are 1924 Sustaining Life Members of the A-State Alumni Association and are members of the Red Wolves Foundation.
-They have two sons, JP and William.
+They have two sons, JP (a student at Arkansas State University) and William.

 His appointment expires in January 2028.
 He may be contacted at prowton@asusystem.edu.